 Getting your credit score

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Curious about your FICO score?
-Call us: (401) 583-4150.
+Want to know more about your FICO score?
+Give us a call: (401) 583-4150.